-This article gives options for patients in pain who are given various reasons why knee replacement cannot be performed for them at this time.
+This article gives options for patients in pain who have been told that their knee replacement cannot be performed for them at this time.

-In one study, doctors from Laval University in Quebec wrote in the medical journal Rheumatology about 153 patients who had been given a date far in advance for their total knee replacement.
-What the doctors wanted to study was changes in pain, function and quality of life and the burden excessive wait times had on the these patients.
+In one study, doctors from Laval University in Quebec wrote in the medical journal Rheumatology (1) about 153 patients who had been given a date far in advance for their total knee replacement.
+What the doctors wanted to study were the patient’s changes in pain, function, and quality of life and the possible burden excessive wait times had on these patients.

 Here is what they published: